Baptist Memorial Hospital-Memphis (1912–2000): Closure & demolition

-Demolition of the Baptist Memorial Hospital facility began in 2005.
-Prior to the main buildings demolition, the Research Laboratory and Physicians & Surgeons Building were both imploded on May 8, 2005.
-The main building was demolished via controlled implosion on November 6, 2005, at 6:45 AM by Chandler Demolition and Controlled Demolition, Inc. to make room for a biomedical research park.
+Demolition of the hospital facilities began in 2005.
+The Research Laboratory and Physicians & Surgeons Building were both imploded on May 8, 2005.
+The Madison and Union East tower was demolished via controlled implosion on November 6, 2005, at 6:45 AM by Chandler Demolition and Controlled Demolition, Inc. to make room for a planned biomedical research park.
+The research park never materialized, and today the land sits mostly vacant except for one building on Dudley Street and the current College of Pharmacy building.